ahsansoftengineer/Angular_Essential/README.md

 ```
 #### AutoComplete
 > * AutoComplete is Also Depons on SelectOption
+> * I think this should be of type class
 ```javascript
 import { FormControl } from "@angular/forms";
 import { Observable } from "rxjs";